-This information is compiled and maintained in a computerized database which provides a centralized and scientific
+This information is compiled and maintained in a database that provides a centralized and scientific

 source of information on the status, locations and level of

-The CDC is part of the Environmental Protection and Sustainability Division in the B.C.
+The CDC is part of the Environmental Sustainability and Strategic Policy Division in the B.C.
 Ministry of Environment.
 It is also part of

 NatureServe Canada, a national organisation, and